On this page:

 - Parking in or otherwise blocking an access aisle

 - Parking without displaying certificate

 - Altering an existing certificate

 If you come across a vehicle parked in disability parking and it appears to violate regulations use this notice to spread awareness.
 Contact our office for copies.

 Individuals who were issued a ticket even though they had a certificate or license plates should contact the entity that issued the ticket and discuss the process for getting the ticket dismissed.

 Local law enforcement has the authority to enforce disability parking on private and public property.
 Property owners and managers may have non-permitted cars towed.
 Anyone has the right to contact local law enforcement to report unpermitted cars in disability parking spots.

 Out-of-State Parking Permits

 Reciprocity exists among states to recognize out-of-state disability parking permits or license plates.
 Minnesota vehicles displaying disability license plates or parking certificates may utilize disability parking in other states.
 However, when planning to travel to another state, it is a good idea to inquire about specific disability parking privileges in each state.
-For example: not all states allow for free parking at meters or have the 8 foot access aisle requirement.
+For example, not all states allow free parking at meters or have the 8-foot access aisle requirement.

 Residential Disability Parking